Privacy Canada is community-supported. We may earn a commission when make a purchase through one of our links. Learn more.

 Four Square Cipher is a matrix-based cipher, invented by Felix Delastelle in 1902.
 Very good at diffusion.

-Another cipher based on matrix theory.
+Hill Cipher is another classical cipher based on matrix theory.

 A Playfair cipher is a substitution cipher, but it uses pairs of letters instead of single letters to represent a single ciphertext character.